Nolan550/first-repo/README.md

 ### Basic rules of Java syntax
 - *Case senstivity*:Java is case-senstive meaning that **Variable** and **variable** are treated as two different identifiers.
 - *Statements*: A Java statementgenerally ends with a semicolon(;)
-- *Whitespace*: Whitespace(spaces,tabs,newlines) is ignored by the compiler, but it is used to separate tokens(identifiers,operators ,etc.).
+- *Whitespace*: Whitespace(spaces, tabs, newlines) is ignored by the compiler, but it is used to separate tokens(identifiers, operators,etc).
-*Identifiers*: An identifier is a name given to variables,methods,classes.etc.
-It must start with a letter(a-z,A-Z), dollar sign($), or underscore(_), followed by letters, numbers
+*Identifiers*: An identifier is a name given to variables, methods, classes, etc. It must start with a letter(a-z,A-Z), dollar sign($), or underscore(_), followed by letters, numbers
 - *Comments*: Java supports single-line comments(//) and multi-line comments(/**/).

 2. ### **Semantics**
-- Semantics refers to the meaning behind the syntax, how Java constructs and operations are interpreted during execution.
+- Semantics refers to the meaning behind syntax and how Java constructs and operations are interpreted during execution.
 While syntax focuses on how something is written, semantics concerns what it does.

-- Semantics defines what the code actually does when executed , including variable scope, type behavior, and runtime behavior.
+- Semantics defines what the code actually does when executed, including variable scope, type behavior, and runtime behavior.

 **For example:**
-Variables- Java varaiables must be declared with the type(e.g String, int,float), and they hold data.
+Variables- Java variables must be declared with the type(e.g, String, int, float), and they hold data.
 ```java
 int a = 43;
 String name ="Peter";